 Liquidity risk is the risk arising from the Bank's potential inability to meet all payment obligations when they come due or only being able to meet these obligations at excessive costs.
-Liquidity risk is managed through the Asset and Liability Committee ("ALCO").
-This committee, chaired by Treasury, is responsible for both statutory and prudential liquidity.
+Liquidity risk is managed through the ALCO.
+This committee, chaired by the Bank's Treasurer, is responsible for liquidity management as per the internal risk management framework.

 Liquidity risk is monitored through the Bank Negara Malaysia New Liquidity Framework and the internal DB Malaysia liquidity risk management policy.
-A prudent liquidity limit setting process is in place for the maximum cash outflow ("MCO") limits which allows Treasury to monitor and control excessive short-term funding gaps up to an eight week period.
-The MCO limits are calibrated from local liquidity stress tests and reviewed on a regular basis so they can be adjusted to changing circumstances.
+A prudent liquidity limit setting process is in place for the maximum cash outflow ("MCO") limits which allows DB Group's Treasury to monitor and control excessive short-term funding gaps up to an eight week period.
+The MCO limits are calibrated from local liquidity stress tests and reviewed on a regular basis to reflect changes in the balance sheet profile of the entity.